kionkina/JDK/README.md

 ---
 ## Team JDK: Judy Liu, David Frid, Karina Ionkina
 ### Rationale for method selections:
 The doubly-linked queue should have "enqueue", "dequeue" and "peek" capabilities on either end.
+The methods we chose allow for adding and removing elements in both directions.

 ### Methods